hiccgoal/hiccgoal.github.io/README.md

-# Joe Wang's homepage, a boy who is find himself.
+# Joe Wang's homepage, a boy who is finding himself.